Opened in 1954, during Sao Paulo's 400th anniversary, the Ibirapuera Park has a 1.6 million m² area and sports courts, bicycle racks and restaurants.

-Led by Oscar Niemeyer, the project involved multiple professionals, such as architects Ulhôa Cavalcanti and Zenon Lotufo, and the landscapers Burle Marx and Augusto Teixeira Mendes.
+The project was led by Oscar Niemeyer, the architect who created most of the buildings in Brasilia.
+It also involved several professionals, such as architects Ulhoa Cavalcanti and Zenon Lotufo, besides landscapers Burle Marx and Augusto Teixeira Mendes.

-Av Pedro Álvares Cabral, s/n - Vila Mariana - São Paulo, SP
+Av Pedro Alvares Cabral, s/n - Vila Mariana - Sao Paulo, Sao Paulo State